mvolkmann/blog/src/dart.md

 | `resume()`                            | resumes execution after a call to `pause`                                |
 | `setErrorsFatal(bool fatal)`          | sets whether uncaught errors should terminate the isolate                |

-The following code demonstrates using an `Isolate` to call a REST service and compute a value based on what it returns.
+The following code demonstrates creating a new `Isolate` to call a REST service and compute a value based on what it returns.
+This avoids blocking the event loop of the main `Isolate` which allows a Flutter UI to remain responsive while waiting for data to return.

 ```dart
 import 'dart:convert'; // for jsonDecode